 - Trying to establish a presence in the market, challenged to keep afloat.

 - Growing the business and the changes that may entail.

 - Preparing to explore new ventures, projects or investments.

 Of course cost is always a consideration, but actually you need to think about it another way – how much are they saving you in having someone focus on areas of the business that you don’t know how to manage or what to do?
 Yes there is the back fall of your accountant, but as already mentioned, not all accountants can get to your problems when you need them to, and sometimes those decisions or that support is urgent and needed now.

 Think about how your business could be improved and benefit from incorporating this area of expertise and support.
 As an owner think how it could free you up to focus on areas you are the expert in.
 Even in start-up mode, second guessing about what structure you need and what technology is available to support your business, or how best to manage your funding and cash churn, and even how to identify and manage the risks associated with your venture, should all be handled by an expert.

 If it’s something you’re considering, or simply want to understand more about, give us a call (09 309 3222), we would be more than happy to chat to you about it.
 Make Murray your Accountability Partner.
+Also, If you need an accountant in Auckland – feel free to reach out.
 Murray comes with over 30 years’ experience in commercial roles in industry and can relate to the issues you as business owner’s face in your day to day business activity.